-DEPARTMENT OF ANALYTICAL CHEMISTRY AND FOOD ADDITIVES AND COSMETICS
+DEPARTMENT OF ANALYTICAL CHEMISTRY AND CHEMICAL TECHNOLOGY OF FOOD ADDITIVES AND COSMETICS

 EDUCATIONAL DISCIPLINES OF THE DEPARTMENT